slowcoders/settings/README.md

 which takes charge of data serialization.

 We provide android sample application for who wants to look into how Settings can be adapted in real application.
-For more details visit [Settings Folder]('settings')
+For more details, visit [Settings Folder](settings)